Sardi's: Radio broadcasts

 On March 8, 1947, Vincent Sardi Jr. began a radio show broadcast live from the Sardi's dining room, called Luncheon at Sardi's.
 It was hosted originally by Bill Slater.
 Subsequent hosts were Tom Slater, Ray Heatherton and Arlene Francis.
 Currently, on WOR Radio, Joan Hamburg occasionally does broadcasts from Sardi's.

 Other locations

 Several alternate locations of Sardi's have been opened over the years, but all were later closed or sold off.
 In 1932, Eddie Brandstatter opened a Los Angeles location on Hollywood Boulevard, where it was similarly popular with celebrities.
 It was destroyed in a fire in 1936.
 Vincent Sardi Sr. opened Sardi's East, a French-food eatery, at 123 East 54th Street in 1958.
 It was sold in 1968 and renamed the Jockey Club.
-In 1974, it was announced that Vincent Sardi Jr. would open a 700-seat Dinner‐Theater in Baldwin, Nassau County, New York.
-The Dinner-Theater opened in September 1974; however, it was unprofitable and only operated for two years before closing.
+In September 1974, Vincent Sardi Jr. opened a 700-seat dinner theater in Baldwin, Nassau County, but it closed after two years due to poor business.